 - having flexible seating options and supports as necessary for sitting on the floor.
 For example, a supportive cushion, bucket seat or bean bag

 - making sure assistive technology and alternative ways of completing work is available to students.
 For example, mobile devices, computers and whiteboards

-- using multiple methods of learning in all lessons such as:
+- Use multiple methods of learning in all lessons such as:

-- visuals, timetables/schedules, clear instructions and expectations, breaking down tasks into smaller parts, modelling the task, provide hard copies of information for diaries or workbooks (if not required to write) and providing modifications or adaptions for activities.
+- visuals, timetables or schedules, clear instructions and expectations, breaking down tasks into smaller steps, modelling the task, providing hard copies of information for diaries or workbooks (if not required to write) and providing modifications or adaptions for activities

 - a range of learning tools: mobile devices, technology, whiteboards, chalkboards, variety of writing implements and ‘hands on’ resources.

 - Pairing students with DCD with a peer or in a small group for support and learning.
 For example, having a peer scribe ideas in a group activity (if handwriting is not the focus).

 - Providing flexible writing supports for students.
 For example, large pencils, pencil grips, slanted boards and desk supports.

 - Building on the strengths of students with DCD; look at what skills they have and build on these.

 - Have education support staff involved in the classroom team and discuss how they will support the student with DCD before the start of the lesson.